5 Casting Switches From Otherwise Awesome Movies

 By Star Trek IV, the Klingons had managed to kill off Kirk’s son, leaving Saavik heartbroken — or, as Robin Curtis plays her, bored.
 Saavik makes a token appearance on the planet Vulcan, wishing Kirk and the crew a safe trip back to Earth, and promptly exits the series.

-One thought on “5 Casting Switches From Otherwise Awesome Movies
+One response to “5 Casting Switches From Otherwise Awesome Movies”

 Leave a Reply